 In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
 This new standard changes the impairment model for most financial assets that are measured at amortized cost and certain other instruments, including trade receivables, from an incurred loss model to an expected loss model and adds certain new required disclosures.
 Under the expected loss model, entities recognize estimated credit losses over the entire contractual term of the instrument rather than delaying recognition of credit losses until it is probable the loss has been incurred.
 The Company adopted ASU 2016-13 on January 1, 2023.
 The guidance was applied on a modified-retrospective basis, with the cumulative-effect adjustment recorded to partners' capital on the adoption date.
-The adoption did not have a material effect on the Company's Financial Services segment recognized an increase of \$5,248 to its Allowance for Credit Losses and a decrease of \$3,862, net of tax cumulative effect adjustment to the beginning balance of partners' capital from the adoption of ASU 2016-13.
+The adoption did not have a material effect on the Company's trade receivables and other financial assets of its Diversified Industrial and Energy segments.
+The Company's Financial Services segment recognized an increase of \$5,248 to its Allowance for Credit Losses and a decrease of \$3,862, net of tax cumulative effect adjustment to the beginning balance of partners' capital from the adoption of ASU 2016-13.
 Steel Connect, which comprise the Company's Supply Chain segment, elected to early adopt ASU 2016-13 as of the date of the Exchange Transaction, or May 1, 2023, in order to confirm with our accounting policies.
 The adoption did not have a material effect on the trade receivables and other financial assets of the Company's Supply Chain segment.